Quick Tips to Set Up a Family Budget

 When you wing it every month without a budget in mind, you're passing up opportunities to slash unnecessary costs and save money.
 A few minutes spent creating a budget now can save you big money later.

-When you're struggling month to month just to pay the bills, saving money seems like a long-term goal that's always out of reach.
+Saving money seems like a long-term goal that's always out of reach when you're struggling from month to month just to pay the bills.
 Whether you want to save money for your child's college fund or you'd like to tuck money away for your retirement, setting financial goals is an important step in protecting your family's future.

 While being in debt can feel overwhelming, managing your debt is easy when you set realistic goals.
-A debt management plan can be built into your budget so you can pay off your credit cards, mortgage and eliminate your overall debt.
+A debt management plan can be built into your budget so you can pay off your credit cards and mortgage and eliminate your overall debt.

-You may not be able to pay off all of your debt today, but you can create a realistic plan to work towards paying off that debt.
+You might not be able to pay off all of your debt today, but you can create a realistic plan to work toward paying it off.
 Your budget will show you where your money is being squandered with high-interest charges and unnecessary expenses so you can then identify where your money truly needs to go.

-Stop dreading the April 15 tax deadline every year.
+Stop dreading the spring tax deadline every year.
 Simple tweaks can reduce your taxes and add money to your family's bottom line.

 The stress of a financial crisis can put a strain on the wealthiest families.
 Establishing an emergency fund helps you build up savings for unexpected expenses.

-Life insurance and a last will and testament can also shield your family from a financial hardship if something should happen to you or your spouse.
-The benefits and peace of mind of having them in place often outweigh the cost.
+Life insurance and a last will and testament can also shield your family from financial hardship if something should happen to you or your spouse.
+The benefits and peace of mind of having them in place often outweigh the costs.